• hwtproject.k0j@gmail.com

 A study of topographic maps and aerial photographs supports the accuracy of Champlain’s records of camps and portage routes during his short trip in the Ottawa Valley.
 In 1613, Champlain travelled from a location near present-day Cobden on Muskrat Lake to Lower Allumette Lake, a widening of the Ottawa River near present-day Pembroke.
 The accuracy of Champlain’s recorded distances and routes have been questioned.
 In the twentieth century, historians confused by Champlain’s geographical and metric records came to erroneous published conclusions, which this study refutes.
 Summary from Craft’s Paper in Ontario Archeology, No. 81-82, 2006.

 Open Works of Samuel de Champlain, from the University of Toronto Archives, to read all of his explorations in detail.
 This excellent volume includes his maps and illustrations.
-From it comes the excerpt used here dealing with the Westmeath Township leg of his travels.
+From it comes the excerpt used here, dealing with the Westmeath Township leg of his travels.
 He introduces us to two Algonquin Chiefs: Chief Nicbachis and Chief Tessouat.

-Champlain’s first-hand Observations: Excerpts The Works of Samuel de CHamplain Vol II
+Champlain’s first-hand Observations: Excerpts The Works of Samuel de Champlain Vol II

 Part of 1656 map by Nicolas Sanson (1600-1667) titled ” Le Canada,ou Nouvelle France”.
 The Sanson family, working in Paris, was long prominent in cartography and Nicolas became royal geographer.
-Practically all that he showed of the then little known Lakes Superior and Michigan appear here.
+Practically all that he showed of the then little-known Lakes Superior and Michigan appear here.
 (Public Archives of Canada).
 Taken from “The Upper Ottawa Valley” by Clyde Kennedy, 1970.

 Champlain was only one of many explorers using the river as a highway to the north and west; – the Canadian Museum of History website has extensive listings under New France and Champlain.
 This is a quick and easy way to brush up on the early Canadian history.

 1657 Map titled Novae Franciae accurate Delineatio, attributed to Jesuit Franceso-Giuseppe Bressani, shows both Allumete Island clearly with #13 at Roche Fendu rapids and #15 at Paquette Rapids.
-Bressani set out for Huronia in 1644 but was captured by the Iroquis.
+Bressani set out for Huronia in 1644 but was captured by the Iroquois.
 He was ransomed, visited France and returned to New France in 1645 to journey up the Ottawa.
 Taken from “The Upper Ottawa Valley” by Clyde Kennedy, 1970.

 The river was the main route into the continent and the riches the explorers sought for their European masters.
-New France was well established as a colony and throughout the seventeenth century many expeditions lead by fearless, and sometimes foolhardy leaders explored the region.
-The Town of Mattawa, Ontario, located at the mouth of the Mattawa River where it enters the Ottawa River, celebrates these men with a well executed collection of wooden carvings of the explorers: Click here for more on the larger than life carvings.
+New France was well established as a colony and throughout the seventeenth century, many expeditions lead by fearless, and sometimes foolhardy leaders explored the region.
+The Town of Mattawa, Ontario, located at the mouth of the Mattawa River where it enters the Ottawa River, celebrates these men with a well-executed collection of wooden carvings of the explorers: Click here for more on the larger-than-life carvings.

 “Just about every North American explorer of note at one time or another paddled up the Ottawa and Mattawa Rivers, en route to the hinterland of this great continent.
 They rubbed shoulders with missionaries, First Nations and colorful, local characters who became legends in their own right.”